pthu/sahd/source/words/light.md

 is quite often rendered as
 ‘luminary’[^129] ‘lámpara, candelabro’,[^130] ‘candelabrum’,[^131] ‘Leuchter’,[^132] ‘Leuchte, Lampe’,[^133] ‘Lichtträger’,[^134] ‘lamps’.[^135]
 However, if the word מָאוֹר is translated as ‘lamp’ or the like, the construction <span dir="rtl">מְנֹרַת הַמָּאוֹר</span> (Exod 35:14; Num 4:9) offers a real problem, because in that case we have a pleonasm: ‘the lampstand  of the lamp’.
-However, as has already been suggested in A.3 above, <span dir="rtl">הַמָּאוֹר</span> can be interpreted as a genitive of attribute, rendering it as ‘the bright lampstand’.[^136] In both verses which mention the <span dir="rtl">מְנֹרַת הַמָּאוֹר</span>, ‘the bright lampstand’ (Exod 35:14; Num 4:9), reference is also made to the lamps of the lampstand:
+However, as has already been suggested in A.3 above, <span dir="rtl">הַמָּאוֹר</span> can be interpreted as a genitive of attribute, rendering it as ‘the bright lampstand’ (Houtman 2000:347-48).
+In both verses which mention the <span dir="rtl">מְנֹרַת הַמָּאוֹר</span>, ‘the bright lampstand’ (Exod 35:14; Num 4:9), reference is also made to the lamps of the lampstand:
 <span dir="rtl">וְאֶת־נֵרֹתֶיהָ</span>, ‘and its lamps’ (plur.! similarly in Exod 39:37), clearly indicating the difference in meaning between the two words מָאוֹר and <span dir="rtl">נֵר</span>.
 The expression <span dir="rtl">שֶׁמֶן הַמָּאוֹר</span>, however, is easily misunderstood and equated with the oil, which we know in our era, viz. ‘lamp oil’.
 Yet ‘lamp oil’ is a specific kind of oil, whereas the oil mentioned for use in the sanctuary was not.
-The oil was ‘pure, beaten olive oil’, which was also used for cooking, and was prescribed for the sanctuary since it was better than the oil which was generally used in lamps.[^137] In other words, it is not oil specificcally for lamps, but oil that could be used in lamps as well in order to light the sanctuary.
+The oil was ‘pure, beaten olive oil’, which was also used for cooking, and was prescribed for the sanctuary since it was better than the oil which was generally used in lamps (see Sarna 1991:175-76; Milgrom 2001:2086-87).
+In other words, it is not oil specificcally for lamps, but oil that could be used in lamps as well in order to light the sanctuary.
 Therefore it stands to reason, that the word מָאוֹר indicates the function for which the oil was to be applied (‘lighting’[^138]) rather than the object in which it was to be applied (‘lamp’),[^139] which is mentioned separately: <span dir="rtl">לְהַעֲלֹת נֵר תָּמִיד</span>, ‘to kindle a lamp continually’ (Exod 27:20; Lev 24:2).
-In this respect it is remarkable that מָאוֹר is nowhere used in the same way as the word <span dir="rtl">נֵר</span> ‘lamp’,[^140] whereas it is frequently used in the same way as the noun <span dir="rtl">אוֹר</span>, ‘light’.[^141]
+In this respect it is remarkable that מָאוֹר is nowhere used in the same way as the word <span dir="rtl">נֵר</span> ‘lamp’,[^140] whereas it is frequently used in the same way as the noun <span dir="rtl">אוֹר</span>, ‘light’ (cf.
+<a href="#Exe-fig">§&nbsp;6.2.A.4</a> below).

-<b>B.2</b> With regard to Genesis 1 Gerhard von Rad stated that the text breathes a strong anti-mythological pathos, and that the expression ‘lamps’ (for <span dir="rtl">מְאֹרוֹת</span>) is deliberately prosaic and demeaning.[^142] The emphasis on the heavenly bodies as just <span dir="rtl">מְאֹרוֹת</span> in contrast to the ancient mythological concept of the sun, moon and stars as deities was criticized by Claus Westermann, who called it even caricatural.[^143] His critical stance is based on the fact that in Egypt the sun-god Amon-Re was called ‘the living Lamp’.[^144] It can be added that the Akk. god Nusku is designated as <i>nūrū</i>, but even YHWH is called ‘lamp’ (<span dir="rtl">נֵר</span>, 2 Sam.
+<b>B.2</b> With regard to Genesis 1 Gerhard von Rad stated that the text breathes a strong anti-mythological pathos, and that the expression ‘lamps’ (for <span dir="rtl">מְאֹרוֹת</span>) is deliberately prosaic and demeaning.[^142] The emphasis on the heavenly bodies as just <span dir="rtl">מְאֹרוֹת</span> in contrast to the ancient mythological concept of the sun, moon and stars as deities was criticized by Claus Westermann (1974:179), who called it even caricatural.
+His critical stance is based on the fact that in Egypt the sun-god Amon-Re was called ‘the living Lamp’ (Westermann 1974:179; also Gunkel 1910:109).
+It can be added that the Akk. god Nusku is designated as <i>nūrū</i>, but even YHWH is called ‘lamp’ (<span dir="rtl">נֵר</span>, 2 Sam.
 22:29[^145]), a concept which recurs in PNN as well (e.g. Neriah).[^146] Westermann therefore stresses the bare fact that the heavenly bodies are depicted as creations of God, while their function became simultaneously their designation.[^147] Their limitation is that they are part of creation and God has ordered their goal and function.
 Their name in the creation narrative is at the same moment their function.

-###<span id="Exe-fig">Figurative Use</span>
+###<span id="Exe-fig">6.2 Figurative Use</span>

 <b>A.4</b> <span dir="rtl">מָאוֹר</span> in Ps 90:8 and Prov  15:30 occurs as <i>nomen regens</i> in construct chains with respectively <span dir="rtl">פָנִים</span>, ‘face’ (of God) and <span dir="rtl">עֵינַיִם</span>, ‘eyes’ (of man) and is rendered as ‘luminary’,[^148] ‘radiante’,[^149] ‘lumen’,[^150] ‘light’,[^151] ‘Licht’,[^152] ‘leuchten’.[^153] In the scrolls from Qumran we find identical constructions, in which מָאוֹר is rendered mostly as ‘light’.[^154] Face and eyes are closely related and sometimes appear to be interchangeable.
 This is the case also in Ps 90:8 and Prov 15:30 where the source of light is a metaphor for the look reflecting the mood, the judgement and the feelings  of a person.
 This is reflected in the use of the construction <span dir="rtl">מאור פני</span>, ‘light of my face’, in Qumran, where it is said that it ‘darkened’ (<span dir="rtl">ויחשך</span>) in a time of stress and turmoil (1QHod<sup><small>a</small></sup> XIII:32;
 4QHod<sup><small>c</small></sup> fr3:5).
-In the case of Ps 90:8 the (brightly burning) light is a metaphor for the penetrating look of YHWH, from whom nothing is concealed.[^155] In the case of Prov 15:30 an exhortation to kindness, the light is a metaphor for the favourable look of the highly-placed, who is the bearer of good news (cf. Prov 15:30b).
+In the case of Ps 90:8 the (brightly burning) light is a metaphor for the penetrating look of YHWH, from whom nothing is concealed (Ridderbos 1958:399).
+In the case of Prov 15:30 an exhortation to kindness, the light is a metaphor for the favourable look of the highly-placed, who is the bearer of good news (cf. Prov 15:30b).
 As for its metaphorical meaning, ‘look’, there is no difference between the use of <span dir="rtl">מָאוֹר</span> in Ps 90:8 and Prov 15:30, nor in the use of <span dir="rtl">אוֹר</span> as <i>nomen regens</i> in a construct chain with <span dir="rtl">פָנִים</span> in Ps 4:7; 44:4; 89:16; Job 29:24; Prov 16:15.[^156]

-###<span id="Exe-ico">Pictorial Material</span>
+###<span id="Exe-ico">6.3 Pictorial Material</span>

 <b>A.5</b> If the interpretation of מָאוֹר as ‘light’ is correct, it is hard to find any iconographic material for the word מָאוֹר.
 Yet, the iconography from the Amarna period of Akhenaten might be illustrative, because it shows the attempt to visualize an abstract concept as ‘(ray of) light’ (see figs. 1-2).
 In the case of Akhenaten, however, the sun (Aten) was seen as the only god, whose rays of light were blessing hands, providing ‘life’.[^157]